SESYNC-ci/syllabi/docs/_posts/2021-05-06-geospatial-workshop.md

 **Requirements:**

 You must have a computer with internet connection and a standard web brower.
-We will be using the [SESYNC Teaching Lab ](https://lab.sesync.org/) for this workshop (log-in information will be individually).
-You will not need to download any software, or use your local installation of R/RStudio.
+We will be using the [SESYNC Teaching Lab ](https://lab.sesync.org/) for this workshop (log-in information will be provided individually).
+You will not need to have R or RStudio on your computer, and won't need to download any software.

 ## Schedule